StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/hot-restore/restore-hot-backup-cluster.md

 ## Step 2: Restore Cassandra and Elasticsearch snapshots

-Now we're going to restore both your database and search index from the backup archives.
-Since data is fully replicated across all nodes, we only need to run the restore script on one node—the script will automatically distribute the data across your entire cluster.
+Now you'll restore both your database and search index from the backup archives.
+Since data is fully replicated across all nodes, you only need to run the restore script on one node—the script will automatically distribute the data across your entire cluster.
 The script handles situations where nodes have been added or removed since the backup was created.

 ### 1. Prepare the restore script